ulfschneider/ulf.website/content/posts/2020-08-27-indicate-focus.md

 }
 ```

-Then, I´m styling the outline for any element that can gain focus.
+Then, I'm styling the outline for any element that can gain focus.

 ```css
 *:focus {